SLeess/Forum-Laravel/README.md

 - `PUT /supports/{id}`: Updates the support ticket.
 - `GET /supports/{id}`: Shows details of a specific support ticket.
 - `DELETE /supports/{id}`: Deletes a support ticket.

+## API Routes

+The application also includes the following API routes:

+- `GET /api/example`: Returns a JSON response to verify the API is working.
+- `GET /api/supports`: Retrieves a list of all support tickets.
+- `POST /api/supports`: Creates a new support ticket.
+- `GET /api/supports/{support}`: Retrieves details of a specific support ticket by its ID.
+- `PUT /api/supports/{support}`: Updates the support ticket with the specified ID.
+- `DELETE /api/supports/{support}`: Deletes the support ticket with the specified ID.

+Other system routes include:

+- `GET /api/user`: Retrieves the authenticated user.
+- `GET /sanctum/csrf-cookie`: Fetches the CSRF token for authentication.

 ## Installation
 ### Setting Up Your Laravel Project with Docker